

 • From 1 January 2017, all continuing former Research Training Scheme (RTS) domestic students who meet the criteria for the periods of support listed at Clause 1.3 above will receive a RTP Fee Offset for a period necessary to provide at least equivalent support to that which the student would have received under the RTS based on course of study commencement dates (not the commencement of the RTP Scholarship).

-• From 1 January 2017, all international students in receipt of an Australian Government RTP Scholarship or a Flinders International Postgraduate Research Scholarship who meet the criteria for the periods of support listed at Clause 1.3 above will receive a RTP Fee Offset for a period necessary to provide at least equivalent support to that which the student would have received under the International Postgraduate Research Scholarships tuition sponsorship, based on course of study commencement dates (not the commencement of the RTP Scholarship).
+• From 1 January 2017, all international students in receipt of an Australian Government RTP Scholarship who meet the criteria for the periods of support listed at Clause 1.3 above will receive a RTP Fee Offset for a period necessary to provide at least equivalent support to that which the student would have received under the International Postgraduate Research Scholarships tuition sponsorship, based on course of study commencement dates (not the commencement of the RTP Scholarship).

-1.5 Continuity of Study after RTP Tuition Fee Offset period of support
+1.5 Students who exceed their RTP Tuition Fee Offset period of support

-HDR students who have exceeded their RTP Tuition Fee Offset entitlement will be charged the fee offset amount for the remaining period of their HDR.
-Tuition fees will be charged on a pro-rata basis determined by the period of enrolment.
+Domestic HDR students who have exceeded their RTP Tuition Fee Offset entitlement will be charged the fee offset amount for the remaining period of their HDR.
+Tuition fees will be charged on a pro-rata basis determined by the period of enrolment in accordance with the Student Fees Procedures.

 2.1